avcohen/openDroneClient/README.md

 **!!!
 Important !!!**

-The [Dronemappr API](https://github.com/avcohen/openDrone) is live and hosted at [https://104.236.214.92:8443/api/v1/](https://104.236.214.92:8443/api/v1).
+The [Dronemappr API](https://github.com/avcohen/openDrone) is live and hosted at [http://api.dronemappr.com/api/v1/](http://api.dronemappr.com/api/v1/).

-_Please note the SSL certificate is self signed, you'll need to accept it prior to being able to access data!_
-_Simply go to the HTTPS link above, and accept the certificate, you'll then be able to use the client._

 Dronemappr uses the [Google Maps JS API](https://developers.google.com/maps/documentation/javascript/).
 While a Google Maps API key is provided by default for ease of use, _please_ strictly limit the use of this key and replace it if you intend to utilize this software.